Household debt: Historical perspective

 Households in developed countries significantly increased their household debt relative to their disposable income and GDP from 1980 to 2007 — one of the many factors that led to the subprime mortgage crisis and the euro area crisis.
 Research indicates that U.S. household debt increased from 43% to 62% of GDP from 1982 to 2000.
 Looking at the early years of the 21st century, many industrialized countries, with a notable exception of Germany, experienced a major spike of household debt versus GDP around 2007–8, with the United States leading up to 2007; by 2017, the American ratio was second only to that of the United Kingdom.

 U.S. households made significant progress in deleveraging (reducing debt) post-crisis, much of it due to foreclosures and financial institution debt write-downs.
 By some measures, consumers began to add certain types of debt again in 2012, a sign that the economy may be improving as this borrowing supports consumption.
-However according to a business insider report Where the average American is almost 105,000 dollars in debt and in total Americans have towered over 17.6 trillion dollars of debt which is over double what the U.S government spent in 2022.
+According to the Federal Reserve Bank of New York's Consumer Credit Panel, U.S. household debt balances totaled $18.771 trillion in the second quarter of 2026, $13 billion below the preceding quarter and $383 billion above the same quarter a year earlier.
+These balances included $13.117 trillion in mortgage debt, $1.713 trillion in auto debt, $1.651 trillion in student debt, and $1.263 trillion in credit card debt.
+At the end of the quarter, 4.7% of outstanding debt was in some stage of delinquency.
+The bank stated that most of the reported quarterly decline in mortgage balances resulted from a temporary reporting gap during a transfer of servicing.